10 Best Dog Superfoods to Keep Your Pup Hydrated in the Hot Indian Climate

 7. Buttermilk: Probiotic Cooling Drink.

-Buttermilk is a probiotic superfood that aids digestion, improves gut health, and keeps dogs cool.
-And if your dog is not too keen on drinking water, this yummy, calcium-rich, homemade beverage can easily keep your pup hydrated and healthy during summer.
+Buttermilk is an Indian probiotic dog superfood that aids digestion, improves gut health, and keeps your pup cool.
+And if your dog is not too keen on drinking water, this yummy, calcium-rich, homemade beverage can easily keep your pup hydrated and healthy on hot days.

 How To Feed Your Dog Buttermilk The Right Way